wschildbach/docker-mDNS-auto/README.md

 This makes it very convenient to run docker containers that expose services to the local network, using .local domain labels to access them.

+The container
+can run the avahi daemon internally, such that it does not need to be installed on the host.
+This also obviates the need to give the container access to the D-Bus.

 ## Deploying

 Create an empty directory, and create a compose.yml file: